secretstartups/handbook/job-families/expert/merge-request-coach/index.html.md

 ## Responsibilities

-* Triage merge requests labeled `~"Community contribution"` according to the [Wider Community Merge Request Triage policy].
+* Triage merge requests labeled `~"Community contribution"` according to the [Wider Community Merge Request Triage policy](/handbook/engineering/quality/merge-request-triage).
 * Close merge requests that we don't want, with a clear explanation on the reasons why, so that people don't feel discouraged.
 * Help contributors to get their merge requests to meet the